 Summer is here.
 It’s time for summer break, vacations and SUNBURN.
 At some point in our lives, we’ve all experienced the effects of sunburn.
 The good thing is that there are a lot of sunburn remedies to help you out.
 Sunburn affects every skin color and type.
 I know my melanated friends tend to believe that we don’t get suburned because we are dark skinned but that’s not it.
 Maybe it’s because when you look up what sunburn is the information you get is more aligned with caucasian people or those with a lighter complexion.

 Now let’s talk about how you can sooth sunburn pains be it on your skin or on your kids.
-The sting of regret of inadequate protection (from UV exposure) can be an excellent incentive to plan more carefully on ‘future’ occasions.
-However, it’s of little help in soothing the immediate physical sting on your skin that’s accompanying sunburn.
+That feeling of regret can be the motivation you need to prepare well when you go out in the sun next time.
 Here are 4 quick natural home remedies to help ease the pain of sunburn, and help the skin’s healing process: